-As a general rule, the intervention begins early in the morning and ends late in the afternoon, or even in the evening.
-For patients living more than two hours from the center, it is advisable to be present the day before the intervention in order to be in good shape and rested on the day of it.
+As a rule, the procedure begins early in the morning and ends late in the afternoon, or even in the evening.
+For patients living more than two hours from the center, it is desirable to be present the day before the operation in order to be in good shape and rested on the day of the operation.

 Local anesthesia is performed in the donor and then recipient area

-A punch (cylindrical scalpel 0.75 to 1.0 mm in diameter) is used to "release" each follicular unit from its subcutaneous attachments; the follicular unit is then removed using micro-forceps.
+A punch (cylindrical scalpel 0.75 to 1.0 mm in diameter) is used to "free" each follicular unit from its subcutaneous attachments; the follicular unit is then removed using micro-forceps.